verlok/ResponsiveImageSizesGenerator/README.md

 ## TO DO

-- Max container width:
+### Max container width*

-  - did it with the "grow: false" in the last media query.
-Is there a better way?
+Currently, to set a max container width, you should put "grow: false" in the last media query.

-  - bug fix: find out why currently "max-width 1280 with 4 columns on retina" doesn't generate and exact srcset of 640px
+Remember that, in order to optimize for the max container width, you must put that width and pixelRatio in the "viewportsToOptimizeFor" configuration

+Is there a better way to do that?

-- Image slot padding
+### Image slot padding

+Allow images to have internal paddings, to:

+- Generate the `.product` CSS
+- Optimize the `sizes`, subtracting the padding with a `calc()`
+- Consider the padding in the srcset calculation

 ### Settings (UI)